MayankVikash/mayankvikash.in/index.md

 [Github](https://github.com/MayankVikash)

-When it comes to posting stories, no one can forget Hackernoon, which is one of my favourite reading platforms and I am also a contributor writer there.
+When it comes to posting stories, no one can forget Hackernoon, which is one of my favorite reading platforms and I am also a contributor writer there.

 ## My Story
 I am a 9th-grade student.
 I learned Java as a part of my school syllabus and the moment I read about it, I fell in love with it.
 I started learning about Object-oriented programming languages and their history.
 Then, Java, writing the first program in java, logic building, number programs, conditional statements, loops and so much more.